zoometh/iconr/paper.md

 # Acknowledgements

-This  project was partly  supported  by  LabEx  ARCHIMEDE  from  “Investissement  d’Avenir”  program  ANR-11-LABX-0032-01.
+This  project was partly  supported  by  the LabEx  ARCHIMEDE  from  “Investissement  d’Avenir”  program  ANR-11-LABX-0032-01.

 # References